 Always Be Prepared: How transport Companies Use PredictHQ’s Intelligent Event Data

-Billions of people travel every day – and a large proportion of those are travelling for events.
+Billions of people travel every day – and a large proportion of those are traveling for events.
 Knowing which events will drive people movement days, weeks and months in advance enables demand forecasting teams to calibrate your strategies to make the most of every demand anomaly.

 The PredictHQ team knows the challenges of predicting these anomalies because many of our customers are transport companies such as Uber, Virgin Hyperloop and one of the world’s leading scooter hire companies.
 (We also work with several major airlines, but how airlines use demand intelligence is a whole different ball game)

 Armed with historical data, transport companies can guess when they might be busy.
 But you can’t bet your business on guessing.

 The most effective and prosperous businesses go beyond “we had a spike here last year” to understand why demand has surged, so they can prepare for onslaughts of potential customers.